Appearance

 Endpoint: /simulation/auth-requests/{authRequestId}/cancel

-is available in the card3DSv2Authentication.create
+The authRequestId is available in the card3DSv2Authentication.create webhook.

 bash

-curl -X POST {baseUrl}/simulation/authrequests/{authRequestId}/cancel \
+curl -X POST '{baseUrl}/simulation/authrequests/{authRequestId}/cancel' \

 --header 'Authorization: Bearer {accessToken}' \

---header 'Content-Type: application/json'
+--header 'Content-Type: application/json'1

 2